catalin69140/KYBER_on_RISC-V32/README.md

 sudo apt-get install sbt
 ```

-> Note: If it says anything similar to "Unable to locate package sbt" check website for the Linux download page and try the debian version as the above commands can be outdated.
+> Note: If it says anything similar to "Unable to locate package sbt" check the website for the Linux download page and try the debian version as the above commands can be outdated.

 Once installed, you can verify by:

 ```bash
 sbt --version
 ```

 You should see something like:

 ```bash